 This statement applies to the following websites on the bham.ac.uk domain:

-These websites are developed and/or managed by the Research Software Group at the University of Birmingham.
-They're designed to be used by as many people as possible.
+These websites are managed by Advanced Research Computing at the University of Birmingham.
+It is designed to be used by as many people as possible.
 The text should be clear and simple to understand.
 You should be able to:

 - zoom in up to 300% without problems

-- navigate most of the websites using just a keyboard
+- navigate most of these websites using just a keyboard

-- navigate most of the websites using speech recognition software
+- navigate most of these websites using speech recognition software

-- use most of the websites using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)
+- use most of these websites using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

 How to request content in an accessible format